Use these tips to take charge of your health.

 Check with your insurance provider to find out what’s included in your plan.

-You can still get health care even if you don’t have insurance.
+Even if you don’t have insurance, you can still get health care.
 Find a health center near you and make an appointment.